sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/assignments/5_week5remake.md

 1. For each type listed in (2), provide **queue** implementation using **linked lists**.
 1. Adopt OOP.
 1. Respect const-correctness.
-1. Respect encapsulation (appropriate access modifiers)
+1. Respect encapsulation (using appropriate access modifiers)
 1. Use Enum class when appropriate.
 1. Make useful constructors.